ssilbory/base_containers/README.md

 `docker build -f Dockerfile.tomcat8 -t  tomcat-nova:8 .`

 Note that if you are planning on just running java the centos-nova-tomcat or the tomcat-nova images should be used to save space.
-(Most of the tomcat images are just java, and it's deps.)
+Most of the tomcat images are just java, and it's deps, which means a jdk image will just end up costing you more space.